 X-ray inspection equipment

-X-ray inspection shall not damage the components.
+The maximum dose during X-Rays inspection shall be less than 5 % of the eligible dose of the most sensitive component according to its specification.

-X-ray equipment shall be calibrated in order to evaluate the total dose received by the components during the inspection.
+X-ray equipment shall be calibrated in order to evaluate the total dose received by the devices during the inspection.

-In order to minimize the dose given to the component, it is good practice to:
+In order to minimize the dose given to the device, it is good practice to:

 Record the total dose received.